 Another productivity killer is a “Work in Progress Culture.”

 This is a very popular modus operandi in many engineering organizations.
 There are often too many “balls in the air”, and the focus is on starting to work on things instead of actually getting things done.

 Context Switches + WIP Culture = Dead Value.
 Let’s see how we can change these.

 The Anatomy of Cycle Time

-When it comes to coding, this is typically a single person with a codebase and a requirement to build into the system – whether its fixing a bug, creating a fancy new feature or refactoring existing code, essentially an individual contributor proposing a change to the codebase; where the endgame is actually applying this change in the production systems.
-In order to get this change promoted to production, usually with modern teams using git practices – this would come in the form of a pull or merge request for code review.
+When it comes to coding, this is typically a single person with a codebase and a requirement to build into the system.
+Whether it’s fixing a bug, creating a fancy new feature, or refactoring existing code, essentially coding time is when an individual contributor proposes a change to the codebase; where the endgame is actually applying this change in the production systems.
+In order to get this change promoted to production with modern teams using git practices, this would come in the form of a pull or merge request for code review.

 Once they start reviewing the code (the next phase in the process), this segment addresses everything that needs to be done in order to be able to promote this code to production.
 Oftentimes there are comments during this phase and even requests for entire rewrites.
-This might us back to the first phase in the process – coding and then we again need to go through the process of pickup through to review, before getting the reviewer to look at the code again.
+This might take us back to the first phase in the process, coding, and then we again need to go through the process of pickup through to review, before getting the reviewer to look at the code again.

-Because there is more than one person in the process at this point, many times there are differences of opinion, and arguments regarding necessary changes, but eventually the end goal is getting both the coder and the reviewer to a place where they believe the code is in a good enough state to be able to be pushed to a place where it’s ready to be merged into the production codebase.
+Because there is more than one person in the process at this point, many times there are differences of opinion, and arguments regarding necessary changes.
+But eventually, the end goal is getting both the coder and the reviewer to a place where they believe the code is in a good enough state to be merged into the production codebase.